 Also, some proofreaders will ask for payment up front.
 I only ask for a deposit of 50% up front, unless the document is extremely short and worth £15 or less.

 Also, if you are an author, you will want to check that the editor you choose has an understanding of, or experience in your genre.
 Some editors specialise in specific genres of fiction.
 However, this is necessary only for a developmental edit, which is a type of edit that hones your story and structure to one that is more compatible with the book market, and is a very specialised area.
-Here at proofreading-editing.co.uk, I am not a developmental editor.
-Rather, I will get your document error free, and also offer copyediting, which means that I can make it read better, cutting out, for example, chunks of unnecessary dialogue or repetition in the story, and flagging up anomalies that I notice.
+Here at proofreading-editing.co.uk, I am not a developmental editor, although I can offer an objective eye on what does and doesn’t work in your book, and a more in-depth edit that takes this into consideration, which might mean chopping and changing things around to add more of a flourish to the finished product.
+For a proofread, I will get your document error free, and I also offer copyediting, which means that I can make it read better, cutting out, for example, chunks of unnecessary dialogue or repetition in the story, and flagging up anomalies that I notice.
 Here’s an example.

 The stairs and landing were bare of artefacts.
 It was a stark contrast to the hall below that was crowded with furniture.